McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 Clicking on the widget allows you to select one or more files to upload.

 ### Dropdown Menu
 Dropdown menus allow the user to select an option from a given list.
 Material UI provides a `Select` component that can be used to generate dropdown menus.
-In this section how to implement a dropdown menu in MUI and how to style it to fit the McMaster Digital Brand Standards.
+In this section, we will learn how to implement a dropdown menu in MUI and how to style it to fit the McMaster Digital Brand Standards.
 We will add the dropdown menu to the first tab of the settings page.

 Open the `components/TabPanel/VerticalTabs.tsx` file and add the following import statement:
 ```